Table of Contents

 The most popular food type among Discus keepers is the beef heart, which usually comes in its frozen form.
 It is the best diet for the growth of your Discus.

-For further details on how to prepare the best Beefheart homemade, you can refer to my article 11 Best food for Discus – What is the best food for Discus?
+For further details on how to prepare the best Beefheart homemade, refer to the below article, or you can refer to my article 11 Best food for Discus – What is the best food for Discus?

 Will Discus Eat Neon Tetras?